birdscanflywhycanti/OpenCV-Blob-Detection-Project/README.md

 ![Screenshot showing droplets being counted on video 3](./Images/Video%203%20number%20of%20droplets.png)

 ## Conclusion
-The results are shown in the results section of the project document.
 The results show that the algorithm was able to successfully identify the centre of mass of the droplets in Video 1 and 3.
 However, the centre of mass was not accurate enough to identify the centre of mass of the droplets in Video 2.
 The use of HoughCircles on Video 2 was able to identify the centre of mass of the droplets successfully.
 Only Video 1 and 3 contained outer wraps.
 These were correctly identified and circled.
 The number of droplets in each video was also successfully counted.